BU-NU-CLOUD-SP18/Secure-Cloud-Automated-Deployment/README.md

 ```

 #### Installation Program
-Once the configuration file has been setup based on user's environment, user is not able to install the Bolted System by running the installation program.
-First add the public key (if used password) to bash, which can avoid type password during the installation process.
+Once the configuration file has been setup based on user's environment, user is now able to install the Bolted System by running the installation program.
+First add the public key (if used password) to bash, which can avoid typing password during the installation process.
 ```
 $ ssh-agent bash
 $ ssh-add ~/.ssh/id_rsa
 ```
-Once the user has the input, the public key password, user is not able to run the installation program to install the system.
+Once the user has the input, the public key password, user is now able to run the installation program to install the system.
 ```
 $ python setup.py install
 ```